Neural engineering: Neurorobotics

-Neural tissue regeneration
+Neural tissue regeneration and repair

-Neural tissue regeneration, or neuroregeneration looks to restore function to those neurons that have been damaged in small injuries and larger injuries like those caused by traumatic brain injury.
+Neural tissue regeneration, or neuroregeneration, looks to restore function to those neurons that have been damaged, ranging from minor injuries to larger losses such as those caused by traumatic brain injury.
 Functional restoration of damaged nerves involves re-establishment of a continuous pathway for regenerating axons to the site of innervation.
-Peripheral nerve injury, spinal cord injury, traumatic brain injury, or neurodegenerative disease all present a significant challenge in the regeneration of axonal bundles.
-The difficult architecture changes, leading to growth retardation and loss of regulation.
-Significant advances have been made in nanotechnologies, novel biomaterials, and cell-based therapies.
-Results to date have shown that later therapies are insufficient for repairing neural tissue after damage.
-Therefore, tissue engineering endorses the combination of biomaterials together with cells and bioactive molecules to mimic the environment and regenerate while supporting the repair of new tissue.
+Peripheral nerve injury, spinal cord injury, traumatic brain injury, or neurodegenerative disease each present significant challenges to the regeneration of axonal bundles.
+The change in physical architecture induced by injury leads to growth retardation and loss of regulation.
+Significant advances have been made in nanotechnologies, novel biomaterials, and cell-based therapies, but results to date are insufficient for repairing neural tissue after damage.
+Therefore, tissue engineering attempts to achieve a combination of biomaterials together with cells and bioactive molecules to mimic the environment and regenerate while supporting the repair of new tissue.